 Are you tempted to buy an email list?
 It sounds easy, right?
 You just purchase email addresses and start sending people marketing emails.
 A shortcut, if you will.

 But there’s always a problem with shortcuts.
-The time you save by not building your email list organically harms your bottom line, reputation, email efficacy, and other things that make your business strong.
+The time you save by not building your email list organically harms your bottom line, reputation, email reputation, and other things that make your business strong.

 You should never buy an email list.
 Period.